-Video Tech Services offers incomparable audio, visual contractor, crew and staff in Philadelphia.
+Video Tech Services offers incomparable audio, visual technicians, crew and staff in Philadelphia.

 Our team is comprised of AV experts in audio engineering, camera operators, video engineers, and more.
 We have recruited the best non-union AV tech pool in Philadelphia.
-Our contractor coordinators are knowledgeable about all venues and how to properly staff them.
+Our AV coordinators are knowledgeable about all venues and how to properly staff them.
 We provide experts for both public and private events, such as corporate conventions, exhibits, live corporate events, trade shows, award shows and broadcast television events.
 Depending on the size of your event, you might need just one or all of these positions:

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.

 - A2 (Audio Assist): The A2 assists the A1 with the setup and strike of the entire audio system.
 The A2’s responsibilities include, but are not limited to: set/strike of wireless-microphones, assembly of line arrays, running of cables and intercom systems.
 The A2 can be utilized in all show environments.

 - Show A2: The Show A2 assists the A1 during show.
 The primary responsibilities include: management of wireless-microphone frequencies and interfacing with presenters.
 The Show A2 is recommended primarily in the General Session environment.

 - AV Tech Operator: The AV Tech Operator’s responsibilities include, but are not limited to: operation of simple break-out rooms, set up and strike of LCD projectors, and set up and operation of 8-16 channel analog audio consoles, basic video switcher/scalers, static lighting consoles for basic stage wash and presenter support with basic PowerPoint editing.